 3. What Are the Changes in Pension Between the Legacy vs. BRS Plan?

-Unfortunately, under the new BRS plan, the full amount of the pension that service members will receive at retirement is going to be cut by 20% over the long run.
+Unfortunately, under the BRS plan, the full amount of the pension that service members will receive at retirement is going to be cut by 20% over the long run.
 Yes, you read that right.
-Currently, the multiplier that is used to calculate the pension is 2.5; under the new plan, it will be reduced to 2.0, resulting in this 20% cut in pay.
+Currently, the multiplier that is used to calculate the pension is 2.5; under the new plan, it’s reduced to 2.0, resulting in a 20% cut in pay.

-The new aspect within the BRS plan is that the government will bring a two-pronged approach to the retirement benefits that in no way shape or form currently exist in the Legacy plan.
+The Blended Retirement System allows the government to bring a two-pronged approach to military retirement benefits that in no way shape or form currently exist in the Legacy plan.
 First, the government will begin contributing an automatic 1% of a service member’s base pay into their TSP account.
 No matter what the service member does beyond that to maximize this money, they will be guaranteed an automatic 1%.

 5. A Huge Responsibility Shift

-While the matching changes are exciting, we want to bring your attention to a few of the regulations associated with the program, as well as a few of the risks.
+While the matching changes are exciting, we want to bring your attention to a few of the regulations associated with the new military benefits program, as well as a few of the risks.

 First, it’s important to note that the automatic 1% will not be vested (legally entitled) to the military member until they have served for at least 60 days, or two months.
 Not a big deal, though.
 The real kicker is that the military member is not fully vested for matching eligibility until the completion of two years of service.

 Aside from that, anytime the service member chooses to leave, they will get to take 100% of the money that is in their TSP.
 This has huge implications for service members who know they are not going to serve the full 20 years!